 Price and range reduced to make SACUs weaker without any upgrades, but worth building like presets, opening a new role for SACUs.

-The death explosions make SACU spam more risky since it could start a chain reaction, also it’s possible to use as a kamikaze weapon, especially with RAS upgrade that increase damage.
+The death explosions make SACU spam more risky since it could start a chain reaction, also it’s possible to use as a kamikaze weapon, especially with RAS upgrade that increases damage.
 Damage type changed to prevent teleportation snipes of important buildings by dieing next to them.

 Swapped the positions of the rapid fabricator with teleport so you can have combat engineer SACUs.